The Australians may have big ambitions, but we can match them, as long as we don’t over play the role of big data. By Dr Marc Farr

 Predictive data analytics to reveal current patterns in disease and risk leads to general excitement about the potential to save money and improve health outcomes.
 In the promised land there will be sophisticated, animated simulations of hospital activity and wider population health management.

-However, big data should not be getting all our attention.
+Our attention should also be drawn to areas other than big data.
 Our focus now should be on small elements of relevant data – finding the information that will help us target resources means we have to be selective.
 Our energy is best spent on collection, cleaning, enrichment and analysis of data to determine its relevance.

 Hopefully, the Sustainability and Transformation Partnerships programmes around the country can provide the political relationships for this type of collaboration locally.
 In Kent and Medway, for example, there is exciting research to link pharmacy, primary care and acute data in order to improve drug compliance after stroke through better collaboration and signposting with patients.